soops/yoga/README.md

 # Yoga Script

-**This is such an old project, I'm just keeping it for keep sakes.
-I made it with somebody who was important to me at that time in my life.**

 YScript/YogaScript is a JS script that has been hooked up into a styled Html5 document that allows the world to record how many girls you see wearing yoga pants!

 <h3>Changelog</h3>